THE COLUMBIA SNAKE RIVER CAMPAIGN

 WHO WE ARE

-We’re a coalition of people, businesses, and organizations led by local tribes calling for our elected leaders to stop salmon extinction by removing four dams on the lower Snake River, replacing their services, and investing in Northwest communities.
+We’re a coalition of people, businesses, and organizations guided by Tribal objectives and priorites, calling for our elected leaders to stop salmon extinction by removing four dams on the lower Snake River, replacing their services, and investing in Northwest communities.
 See the full list.

 OUR INITIATIVES